SoftengPoliTo/Dummy-firmware-device/libfakedevice-cpp/README.md

 ## Dependencies

-Before building and running the project, make sure that `Meson` and `CLang` are installed on your system.
-In particular, `Meson` (https://mesonbuild.com/) is used as a tool to build the project, while `CLang` (https://clang.llvm.org/) is used as a compiler for the project.
+Before building and running the project, make sure that `Meson` and `Clang` are installed on your system.
+In particular, `Meson` (https://mesonbuild.com/) is used as a tool to build the project, while `Clang` (https://clang.llvm.org/) is used as a compiler for the project.
 We also suggest updating the `wrapdb` (https://mesonbuild.com/Wrap-dependency-system-manual.html) used by Meson to retrieve the dependencies presented in the next section.

 ### Other dependencies

-The project relies on the following external libraries:
+Before running the project, you must ensure that you have all external dependencies installed correctly.
+Instructions for installing the necessary dependencies on a Linux system are provided below.
+Be sure to run these commands before proceeding with compiling and running the project.

 1. [cpr](https://github.com/libcpr/cpr): Used for network access.
-Install it using:
+You can install it on Linux using:
 ```bash
 sudo apt update
 sudo apt install curl libcurl4-openssl-dev openssl
 ```

 2. [rtaudio](https://github.com/thestk/rtaudio): Used for audio generation.
-Install it using:
+You can install it on Linux using:
 ```bash
 sudo apt update
 sudo apt install librtaudio-dev